Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 Why we love it

-The first thing we noticed as we rocked up to this hotel was how stunning it looks from the outside.
+The first thing we noticed as we rolled up to this hotel was how stunning it looks from the outside.

-Even the most basic of rooms are oozing with detail and design.
-The Classic Room is draped with Western-style furniture, wooden panelling, a large bath and breathtaking views.
-Curling into our bed on the first evening, rundown by jet lag and the bits of sightseeing we tried to squeeze in, it felt like lying down on a cloud.
+Even the most basic of rooms is oozing with detail and design.
+The Classic Room is draped with Western-style furniture, wooden panelling, a large bath, and breathtaking views.
+Curling into our bed on the first evening, run-down by jet lag and the bits of sightseeing we tried to squeeze in, it felt like lying down on a cloud.
 We also spent one evening at the Golden Dragon restaurant (one of four different dining options) and gorged on mouthwatering Chinese food.

 02